 • The MIN function returns the lowest value, as in the earliest date that exists in the currently selected date range.

-📆 Note that Google Ads uses “Day” for their date field, not “Date” like other Google data sources, including GA4.
+📆 Note that the Google Ads connector for Looker Studio uses “Day” for their date field, not “Date” like other Google data sources, including GA4.

 Then, our calculated field for the Ad Spend per Day is: